txrx0101/devopsdao-docs/devopsdao-token-economics.md

 *this stage we talk about "Task Audits" and not security Audits; security Audits are a seperate area we are going to explore in more depth later.

-# The marketplace, the now and the future
+# Task marketplace, the now and the future

 As you may have noticed on devopsdao users add Tasks to the marketplace, Tasks include skill Tags and could also include project identifiers to group Tasks that belong in a certain group, for eaxmple a feaure and features could be a part of a user story and user stories could be backlog items.
 On the other hand Tasks can then be grouped into sprints.